 To get unemployment, you must have worked for a certain amount of time and earned a minimum amount of money.
-Typically, the unemployment office looks at your employment and earning history from the previous year.
-Every state sets its own requirements, so check with your state to learn about its policy.
+Typically, the unemployment office looks at your employment and earning history in the previous year.
+Every state sets its own requirements.
+Check with your state to learn about its policy.

 Most states also require that you were a part-time or full-time employee.
-If you were an independent contractor, such as a freelancer, then you probably can’t get benefits.
-That’s because your employer didn’t pay unemployment taxes while you were working.
+If you were an independent contractor, like a freelancer, then you probably can’t get benefits.
+That’s because your employer may not have paid unemployment taxes while you were working.

 Finally, you must show that you’re a U.S. citizen or legally authorized to work in the U.S. Without this documentation, you can’t collect.

 There’s a difference between getting fired and getting laid off.
-If you’re fired for “gross misconduct,” you likely won’t qualify.
-Misconduct could include chronic lateness or absenteeism, carelessness, or violence.
+If you’re fired for “gross misconduct,” then you likely won’t qualify.
+Misconduct could include chronic lateness or absenteeism, carelessness or violence.

 Some states only consider misconduct within the workplace.
 Others let employers fire employees for their behavior outside of work.
 (Seriously, keep those Facebook profiles private.)

 To maintain your unemployment benefits, you must show that you’re actively looking for work.
-If you end up turning down a suitable job, the state could cut your allowance.
-You won’t get penalized, though, for turning down a job that’s way below your pay grade or skill level.
+If you end up turning down a suitable job, then the state could cut your allowance.
+You won’t get penalized for turning down a job that’s way below your pay grade or skill level.

-Your benefits could also get reduced if you’re supplementing your income with part-time work.
+Your benefits may also get reduced if you’re supplementing your income with part-time work.
 If you quit this part-time job without good cause, then your benefits could stay permanently lowered.

 If you get laid off, your employer may continue to pay you for a period of time.
 This payment is known as a severance package.
 In some states, receiving a severance package disqualifies you for unemployment benefits.
 Other states will give you benefits only after the severance pay ends.

-You’ll provide your name, address, social security or work visa number, and details about your last job.
-If you prefer to apply in person, you can do so at your local unemployment office.
+You’ll provide your name, address, Social Security or work visa number, and details about your last job.
+If you prefer to complete the process in person, then you can do so at your local unemployment office.

 The process takes a few weeks, so start early.
-File a claim as soon as you can, and collect any documentation to support your case.
-If everything goes smoothly, you’ll start receiving benefits once your application is approved.
-That way, you’ll be financially supported as you search for your next job.
+File a claim ASAP, and collect any documentation to support your case.
+If everything goes smoothly, you’ll be notified of your eligibility after three to four weeks.
+If approved, you’ll be financially supported as you search for your next job.

 Are you currently on the job hunt?
-Prepare for the 7 most common questions asked during a job interview.
+Check out this guide for tips on tackling common questions asked during a job interview.